JackSzwergold/Writing/memories/9-11 Memories.md

 I walked over the Brooklyn Bridge in the pedestrian walkway while the Brooklyn bound roadway below was filled with people walking back into Brooklyn.
 Some were covered in dust.
 Papers, dust and smoke filled the air.

 When I got to the City Hall side, I was turned back by NYPD.
 Everyone was stunned.
 I couldn’t help, but I did take pictures.

-***

-*9-11 Memories (c) Copyright by Jack Szwergold; written on September 12, 2021.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*